 Reading various documents on the new GCSE specifications I thought it would be useful to create a simple summary of new content.
-(This will be updated with additional information and resources in the coming weeks).

 Note the very useful general resources at the end of this post.